MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 When attempting to resolve a name HOST, clients should follow in-order:

-1. Issue parallel AAAA/A and HTTPSSVC queries for the name HOST.
+1. Issue parallel AAAA/A and SVCB queries for the name HOST.
    The answers for these may or may not include CNAME pointers before reaching one or more of these records.

-2. If an HTTPSSVC record of SvcRecordType "0" is returned for HOST, clients should loop back to step 1 replacing HOST with SvcDomainName, subject to loop detection heuristics.
+2. If an SVCB record of SvcRecordType "0" is returned for HOST, clients should loop back to step 1 replacing HOST with SvcDomainName, subject to loop detection heuristics.

-3. If one or more HTTPSSVC record of SvcRecordType "1" is returned for HOST, clients should synthesize equivalent Alt-Svc Field Values based on the SvcDomainName and SvcFieldValue.
+3. If one or more SVCB record of SvcRecordType "1" is returned for HOST, clients should synthesize equivalent Alt-Svc Field Values based on the SvcDomainName and SvcFieldValue.
 If one of these alt-values is selected to be used in a connection, the client will need to resolve AAAA and/or A records for SvcDomainName.

-4. If only AAAA and/or A records are present for HOST (and no HTTPSSVC), clients should make a connection to one of the IP addresses contained in these records and proceed normally.
+4. If only AAAA and/or A records are present for HOST (and no SVCB), clients should make a connection to one of the IP addresses contained in these records and proceed normally.